 Yonina Frim '17 was a 2015 Beckman Scholar who worked in Professor John Glendinning's lab studying Type II Diabetes and the role of cephalic phase insulin release (CPIR)—insulin released as a result of taste stimulation during sugar intake.
 A biology major, her goals included earning her M.D. and a career as a practicing doctor who also conducts scientific research.
 Yonina was inspired while interning during the summer of 2014 at Boston Children's Hospital on a clinical research study for the Boston Center for Endometriosis.
 There, she saw how research and clinical medicine work together to ensure their mutual success.
 Frim graduated with highest honors in May 2017, winning induction into Phi Beta Kappa and several prizes.
 She published her work and also presented it at the Society for Chemoreception Science in Florida, winning an award for best undergraduate poster.
 The paper has already been downloaded more than 400 times and cited in at least 20 other articles.
 After graduating, she worked in the Division of Medical Critical Care at Boston Children's Hospital, working on quality improvement and hospital administration.
 She is now pursuing graduate studies and her M.D. at Harvard Medical School.

-Barnard offers a large array of academic year and summer programs that support undergraduate researchers, with opportunities to conduct research for academic credit in all STEM departments and the annual Summer Research Institute.
-In connection with all of these, Barnard provides appropriate training in environmental health and safety, and New York Fire Department regulations.
-All faculty members in the proposed program mentor students regularly, and routinely arrange for students to avail themselves of additional necessary training resources, typically at Columbia.
-These include training in the handling of radioactivity, animals, or blood samples.
-Additionally, science students benefit from campus-wide resources such as Barnard’s Speaking Fellows and Science Fellows Programs.
-Given such existing campus resources, faculty are then able to concentrate on individualized mentoring within their labs.
-Because scientists always benefit from multiple mentors, students interested in the Beckman Scholars Program can connect with additional Barnard faculty who serve on the Advisory Committee, available to provide a range of interdisciplinary perspectives including how projects can be enhanced by using computational and data-intensive methods, or by discussing connection of basic science research to urgent societal challenges such as global public health and efforts to dismantle racism and other discrimination embedded in the institutional structures of research.
+Barnard Beckman Scholars will conduct their research with one of 10 participating faculty mentors.
+During the course of their research, they may also participate in an array of academic year and summer programs that support undergraduate researchers at Barnard, including opportunities to conduct research for academic credit in all STEM departments and the annual Summer Research Institute (SRI).
+In connection with all of these, Barnard provides appropriate training in general laboratory safety and compliance, as well as specialized training and certification at Columbia as necessary.
+Because scientists always benefit from multiple mentors, students interested in the Beckman Scholars Program can connect with additional Barnard faculty who serve on the Advisory Committee, available to provide a range of interdisciplinary perspectives including how projects can be enhanced by using computational and data-intensive methods, or by discussing connection of basic science research to urgent societal challenges, such as global public health, climate change, and efforts to dismantle racism and other discrimination embedded in the institutional structures of research.

 Click on a lab below to learn more about what the mentorship process is like for a Scholar in the lab.